 Examples of modern water purification solutions

-Aquaphor kitchen filters and jug solutions
+Aquaphor kitchen filters and pitcher solutions

-Cintropur whole house systems with UV protection
+Cintropur whole-house systems with UV protection

 Reverse osmosis systems for maximum purification

-Reverse osmosis provides a very high degree of purification and is often used where the water contains dissolved salts, heavy metals or specific chemical contaminants.
+Reverse osmosis provides a very high degree of purification and is often used where the water contains dissolved salts, heavy metals, or specific chemical contaminants.
 Many systems include post-filtration and remineralization for optimal taste.

 How to choose the right water purifier